 If these people have other obligations (work, school, etc.), daytime child care may help bridge the gap.
 Some treatment centers also offer child care services or can connect you to local child care resources.
 If you’re a single mom or dad, some treatment centers allow your kids to stay with you in rehab.
 These programs not only treat the parent’s addiction, but also treat the child for any related mental health issues.

-Contact a dedicated treatment provider now for help finding a rehab that allows your child to stay with you.
+Contact a dedicated treatment provider now for help finding a rehab that allows children to stay with patients.

 How to Talk to Your Child About Going to Rehab